 - The Tamr Core VM's security group must allow inbound traffic to the desired ports either from your private network's CIDR or from specific security groups where applicable (for example, security groups in a peered VPC or an ALB).

-In order to debug or troubleshoot performance issues, you must enable traffic to other services like EMR and Elasticsearch.
+In order to debug or troubleshoot performance issues, you must enable traffic to other services like EMR and OpenSearch.

 EMR has several user interfaces that can be accessed directly on the cluster nodes.
 The ports to which you must configure access depends on which applications you deployed in your EMR cluster.
 See the AWS documentation for the full list of the ports and application user interfaces.